 Geographic Distribution.
 Until the mid-19th century most Wildbloods lived in Staffordshire and Shropshire, a few in surrounding English and Welsh counties and in London.
 A healthy chunk of the British Wildblood population has shifted to Yorkshire.
 Today a heavy concentration is found in Barnsley thanks partly to

 Maynard (left) and, to a greater extent, Christiana.
 Starting in 1649 a few Wildblood men ventured to the American colonies, but apparently died with no progeny.
 The first permanent settlement of Wildbloods in the New World added spice to Louisiana around 1840.
 The immigrants from Shropshire focused on West Feliciana Parish.
 Another family emigrated to Kent County, Ontario in 1864.
 Their descendants established a bridgehead in San Jose, California.
+Despite a 1912 settlement in Manitoba, by 2013 only one last Mohican remained in Canada.
 About 1858 five brothers, apparently born in Derbyshire, settled in Trenton, New Jersey, and East Liverpool, Ohio.
 A family from Staffordshire moved to Trenton in 1880.

 A handful of English Wildbloods emigrated to Australia and New Zealand and their families remain in Oceania.
-Presently there are about 250 bearers of this name in the UK, 60-70 in the U.S., 4-6 households in Canada, two families in France, one each in Germany, Spain and Indonesia, a singer-businessman in Vietnam and an environmental expert in Ghana.
+Presently, December 2013, there are about 250 bearers of this name in the UK, 60-70 in the U.S., one bachelor in Canada, two families in France, one each in Germany, Spain, Indonesia, Vietnam, Japan and Hong Kong.

 Occupations.
 Many of the earliest holders of the name were farmers, canal boatmen and coal miners.
 Potters predominated in the 19th century, particularly in Staffordshire, Trenton and East Liverpool.
 Numerous Wildbloods have been business owners and managers, bankers and Methodist ministers.
 Some of the most prominent Wildbloods of our era are educators, doctors, nurses, law enforcers, architects, an ex-Greenpeace sustainability manager and a former International Petroleum Exchange head.
 There have been realtors, construction managers, builders and landlords, translators, travel agents and guides, servants, butchers, electrical people, pet providers and attorneys, and here timbermen, John and Den, before the latter emigrated from the forests and sawmills in the borderlands of Wales and Shropshire.
 The photo was damaged by budgies, native to his native forests and Den's buddies on two continents.